RoyalHaskoningDHV/sam/docs/source/feature_selection.rst

 Feature Selection
 =================

 This is the documentation for Feature selection functions.
+Please see [Features](general_documents/feature_extraction.md) for further details on which features to use.

 Retrieve top correlation features
 ---------------------------------